ogroef/flickrset4joomla/README.md

 Flickrset Package:
 ==================

-This Joomla package holds the two Joomla plugins which eases the installation on Joomla.
+This Joomla package holds the two Joomla plugins and the componant which eases the installation on Joomla.

 Last updated: 12-Feb-2014